Greece–India relations: Ancient era

-Pataliputra Palace capital, showing Greek and Persian influence, early Mauryan Empire period, 3rd century BC.
+Pataliputra Palace capital, showing Greek influence, early Mauryan Empire period, 3rd century BC.

 For the ancient Greeks, "India" (Ινδία) referred to the polity situated east of Persia and south of the Himalayas (with the exception of Serica).
 However, during different periods of history, "India" referred to a much wider or much less extensive place.
 The Greeks referred to the ancient Indians as "Indói" (Ἰνδοί); the Indians referred to the Greeks as "Yonas (Yavanas)" in reference to the Ionians.

 The Greeks referred to the ancient Indians as "Indoi" (Ἰνδοί).
 The Vedic Aryans referred to the Greeks as "Yavanas", or Yona or Yonaka, in reference to the Ionians.
 "Yawan" is a Hebrew term that refers to the ancient Greeks.
 The inscriptions in Pali texts trace the Prakrit equivalent of the Sanskrit word "Yavana" as "Yona."
 It is suggested that the Indians took the word either from the Persians (who called the Greeks Yaunas) or from some Semitic language.